theking2/kingsoft-persist-rest/README.md

  * PUT `https://example.com/resource/<id>` will set new values specifed in the json payload (U)
  * DELETE `https://example.com/resource/<id>` deletes the resource with the `id` specified (D)

-So the interface creates a complete CRUD interface for all resources (tables, views) exposed.
+So the facade creates a complete CRUD interface for all resources (tables, views) exposed.
 Tables and views can be discoverd using the "discover" feature from `\Kingsoft\Persist`.
 This will allow to have full access to tables and read access to views or even stored procedures if they produce a result set.

 ## Results